(Last updated May 2017)

 The Book of Memory by Petina Gappah: Many Harare landmarks and suburbs are described in this highly acclaimed book about an albino woman accused of murdering her father.

 An Elegy for Easterly by Petina Gappah: A collection of satirical and insightful short stories, many of them set in Harare.
 Winner of the Guardian First Book Award.

 Transport in Harare

-If you want to see all of Harare’s sights, they are widely spaced so it’s best to travel by car.
-See my Harare itineraries page for ideas.
+Harare’s sights are widely spread around, so it’s best to travel by car.
+See my Harare itineraries page for itinerary ideas.